 - Counseling on the best refractive surgery options for patient specific needs

-LASIK is currently the most popular vision-correcting or “refractive” surgery available.
-But there are other options as well.
+LASIK is currently the most popular vision-correcting or “refractive” surgery available, however it is not the best option for everyone.
 We will help you find the ideal solution for your problem and partner with the best surgeon to perform your procedure.

 Introduction to LASIK

-A laser is used in LASIK eye surgery to create a thin, circular flap in the cornea.
-The surgeon then folds the hinged flap back out of the way, then removes some corneal tissue underneath using an excimer laser.
-The excimer laser uses a cool ultraviolet light beam to precisely remove (“ablate”) very tiny bits of tissue from the cornea to reshape it and correct the underlying prescription.
+In LASIK eye surgery, a LASER is first used to create a thin, circular flap in the cornea.
+The surgeon then folds the hinged flap back out of the way and proceeds to reshape the cornea by removing some corneal tissue underneath using an Excimer laser.
+The Excimer laser uses a cool ultraviolet light beam to precisely remove (“ablate”) very tiny bits of tissue from the cornea to reshape it and correct the underlying prescription.
 The flap is then laid back in place covering the area where the corneal tissue was removed.
+LASIK can be used to correct nearsightedness, farsightedness and astigmatism.
+Speak to one of our doctors today to determine if you are a candidate for a LASER procedure.